adr1enbe4udou1n/blog/content/posts/10-build-your-kubernetes-cluster/index.md

 * Test above CI tools with a sample **.NET app**, with automatic CD using Flux
 * Integrate the app to our monitoring stack with [OpenTelemetry](https://opentelemetry.io/), and use [Tempo](https://grafana.com/oss/tempo/) for distributed tracing
 * Do some load testing scenarios with [k6](https://k6.io/)
-* Go further with [SonarQube](https://www.sonarsource.com/products/sonarqube/) for advanced code quality analysis and automatic code coverage reports
+* Go further with [SonarQube](https://www.sonarsource.com/products/sonarqube/) for Continuous Inspection on code quality, including automatic code coverage reports

 ### You probably don't need Kubernetes 🪧